When Things Start Slowing In Ways You Can't Ignore

 The Diagnostic is:

-- A deep clarity engagement
+- A focused clarity step

 - A way to replace assumptions with evidence